 Tyler Chase worked with producer Dan Gallagher to create a pair of animations explaining the operation of the TAGSAM, the main instrument on the spacecraft OSIRIS-Rex.
-The planned planetary science mission will launch in 2016 with the goal of not only touching down on an asteroid but also to return a sample of the surface.
+The planetary science mission launched in 2016 with the goal of not only touching down on an asteroid but also to return a sample of the surface.
 The two animations illustrate how the gas-operated retrieval mechanism collects the regolith material.
 One animation is a realistic rendering of the instrument while the other uses a more stylized blueprint look.

 Collaborator: Dan Gallagher, producer, NASA/GSFC IRC Personnel: Tyler Chase, modeler and animator, IRC

 Created by Tyler Chase and producer Kayvon Sharghi, this sequence of animations shows the release of fluorescent light from green plants, a byproduct of photosynthesis.
 Illumination data was collected by the METOPS satellite, processed by NASA visualizer Gregory Shirah, and translated by Dr. Joanna Joiner.
 The animation features a representation of sunlight entering a chloroplast, and the subsequent release of fluorescent illumination, continuing out from the leaf to a planet-wide view: http://youtu.be/1XilneV3cJI